-The Bauba Board adopted a Code of Ethics based on the fundamental principles of integrity, transparency and accountability.
-The Code guides the behaviour of all of our representatives when engaging with stakeholders.
+The Bauba Board adopted a code of ethics based on the fundamental principles of integrity, transparency and accountability.
+The code guides the behaviour of all Company representatives when engaging with stakeholders.

-Basic human rights, as enshrined in the country's Constitution and Bill of Rights, informs Bauba business conduct and stakeholder engagement.
+Basic human rights, as enshrined in South Africa’s Constitution and Bill of Rights, informs Bauba business conduct and stakeholder engagement.

 Policies and procedures ensure that employees and stakeholders are treated with dignity and respect, irrespective of gender, background or race, and equality and fair treatment is a core value ingrained in all of our processes and operations.

-Bauba's is primarily responsible to its investors and for enhancing shareholder value over time.
-This is only possible, however, with fair and reasonable regard for other stakeholders who have an interest in or are affected by our activities.
+Bauba is responsible to its investors and for enhancing shareholder value over time.
+This is only possible, however, with fair and reasonable regard for other stakeholders who have an interest in or are affected by the Company’s activities.

 Open and equitable stakeholder and community engagement is a key aspect of our operations.
 Processes are in place to engage meaningfully with community representatives and members.

-As a reflection of our commitment to the highest standards of ethical behaviour, we provide employees, suppliers, business partners and other stakeholders with access to a confidential and secure mechanism to raise concerns about any potentially unsafe, unethical or unlawful conduct related to the company.
+As a reflection of its commitment to the highest standards of ethical behaviour, Bauba provides employees, suppliers, business partners and other stakeholders with access to a confidential and secure mechanism to raise concerns about any potentially unsafe, unethical or unlawful conduct related to the Company.
 The whistleblowing facility is managed by an independent third party and provides a safe and confidential channel to report such conduct, either by calling the Risk Manager on 011 329-6000 or emailing firstname.lastname@example.org.